moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 Now that we have a little more confidence in the key we've downloaded we're going to use the command `gpg --import binaryfate.asc`.
 Once again we can use `gpg --list-keys` to verify that it's been added to our keyring.

 ### SIGNING SOMEONE ELSE'S PUBLIC KEY

 This step is in many cases unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole.
 It's particularly important for something called the 'web of trust', which is totally outside the scope of this video.
 However you can learn more about the [web of trust](https://wiki.p2pfoundation.net/Web_of_Trust) through the p2p foundation.
 For us, going through this step means that you have a more simple log when you verify signatures in the future.

+It's possible to add this level of trust to the signature you've imported with the `--edit-key` flag.
+In our case we'll use the command `gpg --edit-key` along with binaryfate's email address to identify the key:

+`gpg --edit-key binaryfate@getmonero.org`.

-It's possible to add this level of trust to the signature you have imported with the `--edit-key` flag.
-In our case we will use the command `gpg --edit-key binaryfate@getmonero.org`.
-Once GPG is running you'll see 'gpg>', you now have a few options including the ability to sign it with your own key, type ‘help’ to find out what else you can do.
+This command will start up the GPG prompt.
+You'll know it's running when you see `gpg>`, you now have a few options including the ability to sign it with your own key, type ‘help’ to find out what else you can do.

 For now, let’s type 'sign', confirm with 'y' and then enter the password you set up in the previous step.
+Don't worry if you see `failed: Access is denied`.
+This seems to happen every time the password prompt appears and does not mean the operation has failed.
+If you try to sign the key again you will be able to confirm whether or not the first attempt was successful

 All done.

-Use 'ctrl+c' to exit gpg.
+Use 'ctrl+c' to exit the gpg prompt.

 ### VERIFYING SIGNATURES & HASHES

 Everything we've done so far has now given us the ability to verify the signature in the text file we downloaded earlier.

 The next command we're going to use is `gpg --verify hashes.txt`.
-If you're typing this out yourself, remember that you can use 'TAB' to autocomplete.
+If you're typing this out yourself, remember that you can use 'TAB' to autocomplete file names.

 If everything has gone to plan, we should see a message stating 'Good signature from "binaryFate <binaryfate@getmonero.org>"'.

-If you don't receive this message, please follow the procedure recommended upon failed fingerprint verification.
+If you don't receive this message, please be sure to verify the links you used and report your findings to the community.

 Now we can compare the hashes in the text file to those of the file we downloaded.